Large Language Model Hacking: Quantifying the Hidden Risks of Using LLMs for Text Annotation: Abstract

-Beyond accidental errors, we find that intentional LLM hacking is unacceptably simple.
-With few LLMs and just a handful of prompt paraphrases, anything can be presented as statistically significant.
 Overall, our findings advocate for a fundamental shift in LLM-assisted research practices, from viewing LLMs as convenient black-box annotators to seeing them as complex instruments that require rigorous validation.
-Based on our findings, we publish a list of practical recommendations to limit accidental and deliberate LLM hacking for various common tasks.
+Based on our findings, we publish a list of practical recommendations to prevent intentional LLM hacking and limit the risk of accidental LLM hacking.